-On February 22, 2013, Stephen Y. Ku ("Ku") filed a complaint against RSEC with the Regional Trial Court of Makati, Branch 149 (the "Makati Trial Court"), praying, among others, for the return of his shares of stock and cash payments which he claims to have turned over to Valbuena.
-On May 20, 2013, RSEC sought the dismissal of the complaint on the ground of non-payment of the correct filing fees and failure to state a case of action, which was, however, denied by the Makati Trial Court.
-Aggrieved, RSEC filed a Petition for Certiorari with the Court of Appeals on November 22, 2013, which was given due course.
-In the Decision dated October 9, 2014, the Court of Appeals sustained RSEC's position and ordered the dismissal of the complaint pending before the Makati Trial Court on the ground of lack of jurisdiction.
-In a Petition for Review dated September 15, 2015, Ku sought the reversal of the ruling of the Court of Appeals, and as an alternative, prayed to be allowed to re-file his Complaint sans docket fees.
+On February 22, 2013, Stephen Y. Ku ("Ku") filed a complaint against RSEC with the Regional Trial Court of Makati, Branch 149 (the "Makati Trial Court"), praying, among others, for the return of his shares of stock and cash payments which he claims to have turned over to Valbuena in the approximate amount of at least One Hundred Two Million Eight Hundred Eighty-Nine Thousand Two Hundred Thirty-Seven and 91/100 Pesos (PhP102,889,237.91)..
+On 20 May 2013, RSEC sought the dismissal of the complaint on the ground of non-payment of the correct filing fees and failure to state a case of action, which was, however, denied by the Makati Trial Court.
+Aggrieved, RSEC filed a Petition for Certiorari with the Court of Appeals on 22 November 2013, which was given due course.
+In the Decision dated 9 October 2014, the Court of Appeals sustained RSEC's position and ordered the dismissal of the complaint pending before the Makati Trial Court on the ground of lack of jurisdiction.
+In a Petition for Review dated 15 September 2015, Ku sought the reversal of the ruling of the Court of Appeals, and as an alternative, prayed to be allowed to re-file his Complaint sans docket fees.

 In a Decision dated October 17, 2018, the Supreme Court granted Ku's Petition holding that the Court of Appeals erred in dismissing the case given that (a) commercial courts retain its general jurisdiction to try ordinary civil cases such as the complaint initiated by Ku, and (b) Ku's immediate payment of the deficiency docket fees shows that he did not intentionally sought to evade the payment of the correct filing fees, so as to merit the dismissal of his complaint.
 On November 28, 2018, RSEC filed its Motion for Reconsideration of the same date.
-Having been apprised of the issuance of the October 17, 2018 Decision of the Supreme Court, the Makati Trial Court issued an Order dated November 26, 2018, setting a status conference case on December 14, 2018.
+However, in a Resolution dated 23 January 2019, the Philippine Supreme Court denied RSEC's Motion for Reconsideration.